WillSullivan/idownvotedbecause/stackoverflow/nodebugging.md

   - Nodebugging
 ---
 ## There appears to have been no effort to debug the code {#introduction}
 Debugging code is one of the most important things that a developer can do.
 When a program's result is unexpected, or when a program crashes at runtime, debugging is a way for a developer to quickly isolate and identify the problem.
 In the vast majority of cases, once the problem is identified, the solution is clear.
-But when a develper does not debug their code, the problem becomes much harder to fix.
+But when a developer does not debug their code, the problem becomes much harder to fix.

 ## Why this is a problem {#whythisisaproblem}
 Without making the effort to debug failing code, the less obvious the problem is, the harder it will be to find a solution.
 Sometimes you are lucky and the problem may be evident in the code itself.
 But that is not always the case.
 A fix that might take ten minutes to find through debugging may drag out for hours and consume the effort of multiple people.